Palks-Studio/santeplusai/README.md

 project-root/
 │
-├── README.md                      → General overview of the project and its architecture ├── LICENSE                        → Terms of use and legal framework of the project │
+├── README.md                      → General overview of the project and its architecture ├── LICENSE.md                     → Terms of use and legal Framework │
 ├── worker/
 │    ├── main.py                   → Worker entry point (cron / PHP trigger)